Nikki Sinclaire: Campaigning against Irish fiscal treaty

 Sinclaire and a “posse of 20 followers” travelled to Ireland distributing anti-treaty leaflets.
 The presence of Sinclaire and Nigel Farage was reported by journalist Karen Coleman as about their own "anti-EU agendas" which had "little to do with what's best for Ireland".

 Armed Forces Parliamentary Scheme

 Sinclaire enrolled onto the Armed Forces Parliamentary Scheme in October 2009.

 As a part of this scheme she visited Afghanistan in November 2011, where she was alarmed to speak to troops who worried about how their families were being looked after at home in the UK.

 Football in the community

 Sinclaire sponsored 13 players during the 2011–12 season from teams across her constituency, ranging from the Conference North to the Premier League.
-Sinclaire is also a fanatical Liverpool fan and season ticket holder.
+Sinclaire.

 Sinclaire sponsored and distributed a leaflet in August 2012, for Worcester City Football Club to help promote their final season at their St George's Lane ground.